wpcorner/footnotes-made-easy/CONTRIBUTING.md

 4. Push your topic branch to GitHub
 5. Submit pull request.

-By submitting a pull request you're agreeing to license your contributions under the GPL.
+By submitting a pull request you're agreeing to license your contributions under the [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html
+).